IT in Retail

 4. Reduce costs by automating tasks such as demand forecasting and supply chain management

-6. Demand Prediction & Management
+6. Demand prediction & management

 7. Optimize all business processes

+Naturally, having accurate, accessible, secure data is fundamental to a successful AI initiative, thus providing additional topics addressed in this program.
 This certificate prepares candidates (IT and non-IT) for challenging careers in the retail industry as it progresses through the digital transformation.
 The certificate provides a comprehensive curriculum that focuses on the impact that emerging information technologies are having on the retail industry, combined with the essential IT management skills necessary to leverage IT in the back office and front office, while providing valuable new customer services.

 The Digital Retail Certificate focuses on the use of IT to enhance the strategic, tactical, and operational elements across the retail industry value chain.